 Under extenuating circumstances and at the discretion of the Department Chair, students may complete a Master's paper in lieu of completing a Thesis or Capstone Project.
 The student will be expected to complete an elective course in addition to the Master's paper.
 At the completion of the Master's paper, students will demonstrate the type and quality of writing expected at the professional level.
 The goal of the Master's paper is for students to independently plan and complete a scholarly project that reflects the student's ability to research and report on a specific theoretical or applied professional issue.
 Writing this paper minimally involves locating, reviewing, evaluating, synthesizing, and integrating information from professional literature databases.
-The paper, an original manuscript, should reflect the student's Thesis/Capstone committee, the student may petition for the Master's paper to be counted as elective credits within the graduate program.
+The paper, an original manuscript, should reflect the student's own critical thinking, creativity, and be suitable for professional dissemination.
+With the support of the student's Thesis/Capstone committee, the student may petition for the Master's paper to be counted as elective credits within the graduate program.